FreeCAD/FreeCAD-documentation/wiki/Preference_Packs.md

 ### Preference Pack structure

 While the core of most Preference Packs is a single configuration file, because of their design for distribution, some auxiliary structure is also required.
-Four core files define a preference pack, laid out in the following directory structure (for a Preference Pack named \"SamplePreferencePack\"):
+Four core files define a pack, laid out in the following directory structure (for a Preference Pack named \"SamplePreferencePack\"):
 -   package.xml
 -   SamplePreferencePack/
     -   SamplePreferencePack.cfg